Ob: Human use

 The Ob provides irrigation, drinking water, hydroelectric energy, and fishing (the river hosts more than 50 species of fish).

 There are several hydroelectric power plants along the Ob river, the largest being Novosibirskaya GES.

 The navigable waters within the Ob basin reach a total length of 15000 km.

 The importance of navigation in the Ob basin for transport was particularly great before the completion of the Trans-Siberian Railway, since, despite the general south-to-north direction of the flow of Ob and most of its tributaries, the width of the Ob basin provided for (somewhat indirect) transport in the east–west direction as well.

+History

+The Novgorodians were aware of the lands of western Siberia from at least the 11th century, which were designated by the Russian word Yugra.
+Novgorod established two trade routes to the Ob River, both starting from the town of Ustyug.
+The first route went along the Sukhona and Vychegda, then along the Usa to the lower reaches of the Ob.
+The second route went down the Northern Dvina, then along the coasts of the White Sea and Kara Sea, before reaching the mouth of the Ob.

+The Russian settlements of Beryozov and Obdorsk were founded towards the end of the 16th century on the lower reaches of the Ob, while Surgut was founded on the middle course of the Ob.